kevinlinvxd/arch-dotfiles/README.md

 ## Introduction

 This repository serves as a way for me to keep track of and maintain my configuration files on Linux.
-If I ever want to switch to a new distro or lose my data, I have an easy way to get to a semi-working state.

 ![My Arch Neofetch](https://raw.githubusercontent.com/kevinlinvxd/arch-dotfiles/master/misc/arch-neofetch.png)